-At Home Group, Inc. (HOME) CEO Lewis Bird on Q3 2021 Results - Earnings Call Transcript

 John Heinbockel

 And then maybe secondly, the business was always very profitable.
 It's sort of -- at least, once you reopened gone to higher levels, and I recognize that some of that's promotional.
-When you think about how much of the -- step back and promotional activity, how much of that is structural, and then is this a business?
-Because you've sort of been EBITDA margin high-teens in the past.
+When you think about how much of the -- step back in promotional activity, how much of that is structural, and then is this a business - because you've sort of been EBITDA margin high-teens in the past.
 Is this a business that could be 20 or better?
 Or is there a guard against that because you want to reinvest to drive share not move margin up too high.

 Jeffrey Knudson